vanessaaleung/data-science-notes/statistics/README.md

 ### Standard Error (SE)
 _Standard deviation of a statisstic_

+### Hypothesis Testing
+_Assessment of how reasonable the observed data are assuming a hypothesis is true_

+### Test Statistic
+_A basis of comparison between the observed data and the data simulate under the null hypothesis_

 ### Confidence Interval
 _How likely the result is robust and repeatable_